 It is important to note that many eye diseases that diabetes raises the risk factor for having no initial symptoms.
 It is extremely important to see your regular eye doctor for a once-yearly comprehensive eye exam that includes dilation so that eye diseases can be detected early for the best prognosis.

 How are diabetic eye diseases prevented?

 Diabetic eye diseases are best prevented by continued management of your blood sugar levels, regular exercise, and quitting smoking.
 However, even if your diabetes is under control, it is vital that you continue to receive regular once-yearly comprehensive eye exams with dilation so any eye diseases that you develop can be caught early.

 Diabetic retinopathy is a complication of diabetes that causes damage to the blood vessels of the retina or the light-sensitive tissue at the back of the eye.
 Like most diabetic eye diseases, diabetic retinopathy may not cause any initial signs or symptoms until the condition has significantly progressed.
 Anyone with type 1 or type 2 diabetes can develop diabetic retinopathy.

-Preserve your Vision
+protect and Preserve your Vision

 When you have diabetes, visiting your ophthalmologist to screen for diabetic eye diseases is just as important as visiting your regular medical physician to manage your diabetes.
 Our Clewner & Kelly Eye Center ophthalmologists have advanced expertise in treating diabetic eye complications and helping patients to preserve their vision.
 To schedule a diabetic eye exam in Boca Raton, FL, contact our practice to speak to our knowledgeable team today.